fkarg/fkarg.github.io/drafts/seven-habits.md

 - Synergy: most catalytic, most empowering, most unifying, most exciting
     - also most terrifying, because it's unclear where it will lead
-- Value differences, build on strength ands and compensate for weaknesses
+- Value differences, build on strength   and compensate for weaknesses
-- required: high tolerance for amgiuity and security to not find creative enterprises unnerving and unpleasent (or high need for structure, certainty or predictability)
+- required: high tolerance for ambiguity and security to not find creative enterprises unnerving and unpleasant (or high need for structure, certainty or predictability)
 - best classes are on the verge of chaos, with enough trust and openness to enable synergy to unfold